OCCRL Staff and Affiliates

 Assistant Director of Operations, Communications, and Research

 Heather Fox serves as the Assistant Director of Operations, Communications, and Research for the Office of Community College Research and Leadership (OCCRL).
 Dr. Fox’s research focus is the improvement of educational equity, including both access to and outcomes in postsecondary education.
-She works to facilitate collaborative systematic changes that are responsive and supportive of all students regardless of their identities or demographics, including socioeconomic status, race, ethnicity, age, country of origin, gender, etc. Dr. Fox supports the Illinois Community College Board projects including Pathways to Results, and previously was part of the Transformative Change Initiative (TCI) research team and Trade Adjustment Assistance Community College Career Training (TAACCCT) evaluation teams.
+She works to facilitate collaborative systematic changes that are responsive and supportive of all students regardless of their identities or demographics, including socioeconomic status, race, ethnicity, age, country of origin, gender, etc. Dr. Fox is co-PI on the Illinois Community College Board funded projects, providing support for Pathways to Results, the Illinois Reverse Transfer study, Minority Serving Community Colleges, and Career Technical Education Pre-apprenticeships projects as well as the NSF STEM transfer in Hispanic-Serving Two-year Institutions study.
+She was previously part of the Transformative Change Initiative (TCI) research team and Trade Adjustment Assistance Community College Career Training (TAACCCT) evaluation teams.
 Dr. Fox has a PhD in Human Resource Development from the University of Illinois at Urbana-Champaign, and a MNM in nonprofit management.
 Dr. Fox has experience leading community based organizations with over ten years of experience as an advocate for populations impacted by violence including victims of domestic violence and sexual assault, and child abuse and neglect.

-Associate Professor of Education Policy, Organization and Leadership, Assistant Director of Strategic Initiatives and Research Partnerships
+Associate Professor of Education Policy, Organization and Leadership, and Assistant Director of Strategic Initiatives and Research Partnerships

-Anjalé D. Welton is an associate professor in the Department of Education Policy, Organization and Leadership at the University of Illinois at Urbana-Champaign and Assistant Director of Strategic Initiatives and Research Partherships for OCCRL.
-She examines how opportunity structures in secondary school settings shape connections students of color make to educational resources and matriculate to college.
-Dr. Welton also explores issues of equity especially as it pertains to the politics of race and diversity in school reform and improvement.
-Dr. Welton recently co-authored a report titled Facing equity: Understanding P-20 equity conscious leadership for college and career pathways.
+Anjalé D. Welton is an associate professor in the Department of Education Policy, Organization and Leadership at the University of Illinois at Urbana-Champaign and Assistant Director of Strategic Initiatives and Research Partnerships for OCCRL.
+Dr. Welton is co-PI on the Illinois Community College Board funded projects.
+Her work examines how opportunity structures in secondary school settings shape connections students of color make to educational resources and matriculate to college.
+Dr. Welton also explores issues of equity especially as it pertains to the politics of race and diversity in school reform and improvement such as the co-authored a report, Facing equity: Understanding P-20 equity conscious leadership for college and career pathways.
 Her professional experiences include coordinator of a leadership and empowerment program for urban youth in secondary schools, a facilitator of an urban education teacher preparation program, and a teacher in large urban districts.
 Dr. Welton received her PhD in educational policy and planning from The University of Texas at Austin.

 Research Data Analyst Consultant